Richard Theodore Greener: Early life and education

+At the age of 21, Greener was admitted to Harvard in 1865.
+He struggled academically his freshman year, lived in College House, and withdrew after his first term.
+He returned to Harvard the following year to complete his studies.
+He was a member of the Pi Eta Society, known for its dramatic productions; Thayer Club, a cooperative that provided inexpensive food and lodging; and a resident of Stoughton Hall.
+He was a writer for the ”Harvard Advocate” literary magazine, and was a Class Day speaker at Commencement.
+He won a Bowdoin Prize for meritorious thesis research and writing, and second place in the Lee Prize for his oratory skills.
+Greener graduated with honors from Harvard in 1870.

-While at Harvard, he earned the Bowdoin Prize for elocution twice, which the Rochester Daily Democrat mentioned in an article on August 16, 1869:
+In addition, he earned Bowden Prizes for elocution in his sophomore and senior years, which the Rochester Daily Democrat mentioned in an article on August 16, 1869:

 Richard Theodore Greener, a young colored man and a member of the senior class of Harvard College, is giving public readings in Philadelphia.
 Mr. Greener's history is that of a persevering young man who has succeeded in living down the prejudices against his race and color, and attaining by industry, ability, and good character, a position of which he may well feel proud.
 He was awarded last year, at Harvard College, the prize for reading, and this year he has drilled two young white men who have likewise obtained prizes in the same branch.
 His course at Harvard has throughout been honorable.
 He is the first colored youth who has ever passed through that college.

 Academic career

-After graduating from Harvard, Greener served as a principal at the Institute for Colored Youth in Philadelphia from September 1870 until December 1872.
+After graduating from Harvard, Greener served as a principal at the Institute for Colored Youth (today Cheyney University) in Philadelphia from September 1870 until December 1872.
 He succeeded Octavius V. Catto, who was shot in a riot.
 From January 1 to July 1, 1873, he was principal of the Sumner High School, a colored preparatory school in Washington, D.C.
+While at Sumner, Greener worked part-time in the U.S. Attorney's office where he first began his legal studies.

 After leaving the Sumner School, Greener briefly took a job as associate editor of The New National Era in April 1873, working under editor Frederick Douglass.
 He was also an associate editor for the National Encyclopedia for American Biography.